General Information about the Fellowship

 2. What is a Fellow?

-The vast majority of Fellows are Fellows at Large, of which there are over 350.
+The vast majority of Fellows are Fellows-at-Large.
 Each year, Fellows at Large are inducted into Fellowship at the ACNM Annual Meeting.

 The FACNM Board of Governors (BOG) consists of a Chair, Vice-Chair, Treasurer, Secretary, 7 elected Regional Governors and 2 Governors at Large.
 These are elected positions and serve a three year term, with the option to renew for a 2nd term.
 Regional Governors represent the same regions as are in the ACNM.
 All elected members of the BOG are already Fellows in the ACNM.
 The job descriptions are included in the FACNM BOG Standing Rules of Procedure.

 The Fellows' Talk was established in 2009 as one opportunity for giving back to the ACNM.
 It is a CE session at the ACNM Annual Meeting presented by several Fellows and a highlights a current topic of interest to the membership.
-If you have any suggestions for a topic, please contact your Regional Representative to the FACNM Board of Governors.
+If you have any suggestions for a topic, please contact your FACNM Board of Governors Regional Representative.